Eduard Fernández

 Eduard Fernández Serrano (born 25 August 1964) is a Spanish screen and stage actor from Catalonia.
+He has featured in films such as Fausto 5.0 (2001), In the City (2003), Smoke & Mirrors (2016), While at War (2019), The 47 (2024), and Marco, the Invented Truth (2024).
 He is the recipient of numerous accolades, including four Goya Awards.

-Life and career
+Early life and education

 Eduard Fernández was born in Barcelona on 25 August 1964.
 He trained as a mime artist at the Barcelona's Institut del Teatre, and did street performances as such.

-He had a 25-year relationship with writer Esmeralda Berbel, with whom he had one daughter, Greta, who is also an actress.
+Screen career

 Following a theatre (he was a member of Els Joglars) and television career, he made his feature film debut at age 30, in 1994 film Souvenir.
 His breakthrough film role in 1999 thriller Washington Wolves earned him a nomination to the Goya Award for Best New Actor.

 His portrayal of Santos Vella, a contemporary Mephistopheles, in Fausto 5.0 (2001) earned him the Goya Award for Best Actor.

 Fernández starred in Alberto Rodríguez's political thriller Smoke & Mirrors (2016) as corrupt spy/fixer Francisco Paesa, clinching the Silver Shell for Best Actor at the San Sebastián International Film Festival.

 In 2019, he portrayed the founder of the Spanish Legion, one-eyed and one-armed Millán Astray, in While at War, a drama film set in the early stages of the Spanish Civil War focused on the plight of philosopher Miguel de Unamuno.
 For his performance in the film, he won a Goya Award for Best Supporting Actor.
 He also starred in Belén Funes' social drama A Thief's Daughter in tandem with his daughter Greta.

 In 2021, Fernández featured in Mediterraneo: The Law of the Sea, in which he portrayed Open Arms founder Òscar Camps, the protagonist of the film.

 Fernández featured in 2022 psychological thriller God's Crooked Lines (2022), portraying psychiatric hospital director Samuel Alvar, the nemesis of lead character Alice Gould.
 In an interview to Vanity Fair, Fernández stated that he believed his character to be "a bit misogynistic in addition to having a big ego".

+Fernández attending the 81st Venice International Film Festival in 2024 for the premiere of Marco, the Invented Truth.